je-suis-tm/machine-learning/Wisdom of Crowds project/README.md

 4. Hong L, Page SE (2004) <a href=https://www.pnas.org/content/101/46/16385>Groups Of Diverse Problem Solvers Can Outperform Groups Of High-ability Problem Solvers</a>

 	*This is the paper where the authors use agent-based model to prove “diversity trumps ability” theorem.
 A diverse group of people regardless of their empirical or theoretical knowledge is better than a group of best performing individuals and experts.*

+5. Kelley EK, Tetlock PC (2012) <a href=https://www.emilianopagnotta.com/descarga/discussions/Wisodm_Crowds.pdf>How Wise Are Crowds?
+Insights From Retail Orders And Stock Returns</a>

+	*This paper studies a database of executed retail trades with its value over $2.6 trillion via multivariate regression.
+It shows that retail trading from the crowd conveys information about future stock prices.*

+6. Nofer M, Hinz O (2014) <a href=https://www.semanticscholar.org/paper/Are-crowds-on-the-internet-wiser-than-experts-The-a-Nofer-Hinz/caa95ea7fd848cf45159a899923ffbffa5e9f02f>Are Crowds On The Internet Wiser Than Experts?
+The Case Of A Stock Prediction Community</a>

+	*This paper proves that an amateur crowd on the internet is able to make better predictions on DAX than professional analysts from banks, brokers and research companies via multivariate regression.
+Hooray to Deutsche WallStreetBets!*